simeononsecurity/simeononsecurity.ch/content/articles/top-five-cybersecurity-certifications-for-business-professionals/index.en.md

 7. **Plan Your Certification Path**: Map out a multi-year certification strategy

-For those ready to begin their certification journey, remember that cybersecurity is not just about technology - it's about protecting organizations, people, and data.
+For those ready to begin their certification journey, remember that cybersecurity isn't just about technology - it's about protecting organizations, people, and data.
 These non-technical certifications equip you with the knowledge, frameworks, and credibility to make a real difference in your organization's security posture.

 Whether you choose **CISSP** for broad security management, **CISM** for strategic security leadership, **CIPP/E** for EU privacy expertise, **CIPM** for privacy program management, or **CIPP/US** for US privacy compliance, you're investing in a career that is both financially rewarding and professionally fulfilling.